SFUStatgen/SFUStatgen.github.io/resources/computecan_runningjobs.md

 * For jobs that run R, the last line of the slurm batch script will be of the form `R CMD BATCH <myscript.R>` where `<myscript.R>` is your R script.
+* Say something about setting seeds for reproducibility.
 * See the [Parallel Computing in R with WestGrid](https://www.sfu.ca/content/dam/sfu/stat/documents/Statgen/ParallelComputing_inR_CC.pdf) presentation by Bhagya Karunarathna.
 (Note: WestGrid is the western-Canada division of Compute Canada.)